-Knowing when you have the proper tack takes a little practice.
-As the oil size begins to dry it becomes tacky.
-Tack is the sticky condition of varnish that is no longer wet and cannot be smeared but is not completely dry.
-The proper time to apply the gold leaf is when the size is almost dry.
 The open time is dependent upon relative humidity and temperature.
 If the size is too dry, the gold will not stick.
-If the size is too tacky the gold will appear dull or have a drowned look.
-Determining the proper tack is a matter of judgement and the gilder's experience.
-Usually, in a moist cool atmosphere, the size will take a long time to set up.
+If the size is too tacky, the gold will appear dull or have a drowned look.
+Determining the proper tack is a matter of judgement and a gilder's experience.
+Usually, in a moist, cool atmosphere, the size will take a long time to set up.

 Conversely, if the weather conditions are hot and dry, the proper tack will be rapid.

 Take care to periodically check the tack with the hairs on the back of your hand.
 If there is a slight pull, the tack is ready.
-However, if there is a definite tug, and/or residue comes off on your skin, it is still too wet and you must wait.
-Another technique experienced gilders use to check tack is to draw a bent knuckle across the surface which will produce a squeaking noise.
-If this procedure is done too soon, the surface can be damaged, so be careful.
+However, if there is a definite tug and/or residue comes off on your skin, it is still too wet, and you must wait.
+Another technique experienced gilders use to check tack is to draw a bent knuckle across the surface, which will produce a squeaking noise.
+If this procedure is done too soon, the surface can be damaged, so be careful!

-Now we are ready to gild.
-Leaf is extremely thin and must be handled with exceptional care.
+Once you have proper tack, you are ready to gild.
 Leaf is available in basically three forms: loose leaf, transfer/patent leaf, and rolls.
+It is extremely thin and must be handled with exceptional care.
 For the beginner, patent leaf or rolls are easier to apply.
-The gold is pressed onto a thin, white tissue during the final stages of the gold beating process and all that is required to apply it is to pick up the edges of the tissue and place it, face-down, onto the sized surface.
-Rub the back of the tissue with a clean cotton ball or the side of the hand and the leaf is transferred to the surface.
-For loose leaf you need to pick up the leaf with a special brush called a gilders tip.
-Be sure to overlap the leaf (1⁄2") to avoid any holes or "holidays" in the gilded surface.
+Gold is pressed onto a thin, white tissue during the final stages of the gold beating process, and all that is required to apply it is to pick up the edges of the tissue and place it face-down onto the sized surface.
+Rub the back of the tissue with a clean cotton ball or the side of your hand and the leaf will transfer to the surface.

+For loose leaf, you need to pick up the leaf with a special brush called a gilders tip.
+Be sure to overlap the leaf $(\frac{1}{8}")$ to avoid any holes, or "holidays," in the gilded surface.

+You can buy gold in three forms: loose leaf, patent leaf, and rolls.
+The latter two are easier for beginners.

 Loose pieces may be dusted off with a soft brush or piece of cotton wool.
 Be careful not to brush too vigorously over the freshly gilded surface, as this may scratch the gold.
-When you are finished gilding it's best to wait until the size cures before top coating.
+When you are finished gilding, it's best to wait until the size cures before top-coating.
 Most quick oil sizes can be sealed in 1-5 days.
-For slow oil size its best to wait 3-30 days before top-coating, depending on which size you choose.
-For water-based size it's best to wait 2-3 days before top coating.
+For slow oil size, it's best to wait 3-30 days before top-coating, depending on which size you choose.
+For water-based size, it's best to wait two to three days before top-coating.